-- multi-master This should be set when you have multiple masters for a zone and the addresses refer to different machines.
-If yes, named will not log when the serial number on the master is less than what named currently has.
-The default is no. - dnssec-enable Enable DNSSEC support in named.
-Unless set to yes, named behaves as if it does not support DNSSEC.
-The default is yes. - dnssec-validation Enable DNSSEC validation in named.
+dnssec-enable

+This indicates whether DNSSEC-related resource records are to be returned by named.
+If set to no, named will not return DNSSEC-related resource records unless specifically queried for.
+The default is yes.

+dnssec-validation

+Enable DNSSEC validation in named.
 Note dnssec-enable also needs to be set to yes to be effective.
 If set to no, DNSSEC validation is disabled.
 If set to auto, DNSSEC validation is enabled, and a default trust-anchor for the DNS root zone is used.
 If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trusted-keys or managed-keys statement.
 The default is yes.